Józefa Joteyko: Death and legacy

 In the late 1920s, Joteyko developed a heart condition which became more serious in 1927.
 Her companion Grzegorzewska cared for her during her final illness.
 She died on 24 April 1928 in Warsaw and was buried in the Powązki Cemetery.
 Her funeral procession was led by First Marshall Józef Piłsudski and President Ignacy Mościcki.
-At the time of her death, Joteyko was widely respected for her work, and, along with Marie Curie, was one of the most internationally recognized Polish scientists.
+At the time of her death, Joteyko was widely respected for her work, and, along with Marie Skłodowska-Curie, was one of the most internationally recognized Polish scientists.
 She is also remembered as a pioneer in educational reform in Poland.
 Her pedagogical approach to educational reform recognized that education included care not only of what students were learning, but of their physical and mental well-being, and adequately trained educators who fostered and inspired learning.

 Joteyko published 262 works and left a collection of research in manuscript form.
 During her lifetime, she was appointed as a member of the Royal Society of Medical and Natural Sciences of Brussels and the Belgian Neurological Society in 1902, a member of the Association of French Chemists in 1903, and from 1904 a member of the Polish Philosophical Society in Lviv.
 She became an honorary member of the Accademia di fisica e chimica (Academy of Physics and Chemistry) of Palermo and toward the end of her life served as chair of the Polish Society of Psychotechnics (Polskie Towarzystwo Psychotechniczne).
 There is an elementary school in Grodzisk Mazowiecki and a middle and high school, Józefa Joteyko Gymnasium and Liceum in Kraków, which bear her name.